Origin of Tamil literature

 Ancient Tamil Literature

-The ancient history of Tamil literature can be divided into 3 segments, namely the Sangam Period, Didatic or Ethical Literature Period and Period of Old Epics.
+The ancient history of Tamil literature can be divided into 3 segments, namely the Sangam Period, Didatic or Ethical Literature Period, Devotional Period and Period of Old Epics.
 These are mentioned below in details-

 Sangam literature consists of some of the earliest existing Tamil literature and deals with various themes like governance love, war, bereavement and trade.
 But most of the literature of that period has been lost.
 The literary works available at present from the Sangam age is a small part of the entire Tamil literature created during this Tamil golden age.
 The available literary works have been chronologically divide into 3 segments, which include the Major 18 Anthology Series that consists of 8 anthologies and 10 idylls; the 5 Great Epics; and Tolkaappiyam, a work on grammar, rhetoric, phonetics and poetics.
 The Sangam period is regarded as the golden period of Tamil language.
 During this era, the Tamil nation was ruled by the Cheras, the Cholas and the Pandyas.

 Tolkappiyam is a textbook on Tamil grammar providing the intonation and syntax of words and sentences.
 Moreover it is a categorization of animals, habitats, plants and humans and also vividly discusses about human emotions and interactions.
 Tamil literature was classified into Akam (subjective) and Puram (objective) categories.
 A collection of poems named Kuruntokai, of the Ettuthokai anthology, showcases the initial management of the Sangam landscape.
 These can be also found in later works of Akananuru and Paripaatal.
 Akaval and Kalippa poetic forms were mostly used by scholars and poets of the Sangam period.